LISTS OF FAVOURITES

 PASTA : Any kind of pasta.
 You just can't go wrong with pasta can you?

 CHINESE STIR-FRY : Prawns, noodles and veg and the all-important sauce.
 Isn't it wonderful that with just prawns, noodles and veg and five different sauces, you can have five completely different tasting dishes?
-And so easy even I can cook it - I have to say that any meal which requires more than one saucepan or one frying pan is too mentally taxing for me.
+And so easy requiring just one wok, even I can cook it - I have to say that any meal which requires more than one saucepan or one frying pan is too mentally taxing for me.

 CREAM CAKES : Cream, soft sponge, cream, strawberries and thick cream.
 I'm not very sophisticated am I?
 For some reason I haven't fathomed out, I find it hard to keep my weight down.